samarium-lang/Samarium/docs/index.md

 </center>

 There is also a VSCode syntax highlighting extension for Samarium, which can be found here [here](https://marketplace.visualstudio.com/items?itemName=Samarium.samarium-language).
-The source code can be found [here](https://github.com/samarium-lang/vscode-samarium).
+Its source code can be found [here](https://github.com/samarium-lang/vscode-samarium).

 # Credits